We encourage democratic participation and media literacy by being a source of inspiration and qualified information

 Our Goals are:

-• developing expertise on evolving trends in youth participation, including through digital means;
+developing expertise on evolving trends in democratic participation, including through digital means;

-• providing guidance to and support for all National Agencies (NAs) on state-of-the art strategies for reaching out to a higher number of young people, increasing quality and impact of information activities as well as their inclusiveness and the sustainability and transferability of project results.
+providing guidance to and support for all National Agencies (NAs) on state-of-the-art strategies for reaching out to a higher number of people, increasing the quality and impact of information activities as well as their inclusiveness and the sustainability and transferability of project results.

 About SALTO Network

-SALTO-YOUTH is a network of seven Resource Centres working on European priority areas within the youth field.
+SALTO is a network of eleven Resource Centres working on European priority areas within the fields of Youth and Education & Training.

-As part of the European Commission’s Training Strategy, SALTO-YOUTH provides non-formal learning resources for youth workers and youth leaders and organises training and contact-making activities to support organisations and National Agencies (NAs) within the frame of the European Commission’s Erasmus+ Youth programme and beyond.
+As part of the European Commission’s Training Strategy, SALTO provides non-formal learning resources for educators, youth workers and leaders, and organises training and contact-making activities to support organisations and National Agencies (NAs) within the frame of the European Commission’s Erasmus+ and European Solidarity Corps programmes, and beyond.

 Our Co-Creators

-The people who help keep the Resource Pool full of fresh ideas.
+The people who help keep the Pool full of fresh ideas.

 Corina Pirvulescu